brianmcdonald/brianmcdonald.me/content/pages/about.md

 Author: Brian
 Summary: Brian Mc Donald is a humanitarian information management specialist based in Geneva

 Hi.
 My name is Brian Mc Donald.
-I'm Irish but currently live just outside Geneva.
-For the past 8 years I've work in the Humanitarian Response field, primarily on Information Management.
+I'm from Ireland, currently living on the outskirts of Geneva.
+For the past 8 years I've worked in the Humanitarian Response field, primarily on Information Management.
 My work focuses mainly on data collection analysis (including geospatial) and data visualization/storytelling.
 I have a deep interest in how people engage with data and the systems which influence its creation and use.
 My concerns include the expanding asymmetries of power of our digital age.

 I'm an experienced whitewater kayaker, having paddled rivers in Chile, Peru, Uganda, South Sudan, Georgia, northern India, Nepal, Norway and across Europe.
 I still try to go kayaking in the alps on the occasional weekend, so kayaking partners are always welcome.